Superb day trips on foot

 Prince Bertil’s trail, 18 km

 Welcome to Prince Bertil’s trail one of Halland's most visited and most beautiful hiking trails!
-In Halmstad, we are very proud of Prince Bertil's trail that stretches from Christian IV's old castle inside Halmstad city centre, via Tylösand's endless sandy beach and out to Möllegård's lush wetland alder forest.
+In Halmstad, we are very proud of Prince Bertil's trail that stretches from Kristian IV's old castle inside Halmstad city centre, via Tylösand's endless sandy beach and out to Möllegård's lush wetland alder forest.
 Prince Bertil's trail is an easily accessible hike that takes you on a journey through beautiful nature with everything from cliffs and old quarries to marinas and fishing bays.
 You'll pass places with impressive views, cozy bathing coves, and secretive places that have witnessed both quarrying and Viking battles.
-The trail is named for Prince Bertil, who was the Duke of Halland.
-He spent several summers here with Princess Lilian in their summer house in Tylösand.
+The trail is named for Prince Bertil External link, opens in new window., who was the Duke of Halland.
+He spent several summers here with Princess Lilian External link, opens in new window. in their summer house in Tylösand.

 Haverdal nature reserve

-“Troll pines”, needle-strewn paths, coastal heath and high sand dunes – a wander in the Haverdal nature reserve (Swe) is never boring, regardless of whether you are cycling or on foot.
+“Troll pines”, needle-strewn paths, coastal heath and high sand dunes – a wander in the Haverdal nature reserve (swe) External link, opens in new window. is never boring, regardless of whether you are cycling or on foot.
 We recommend scaling Lynga sand dune, which rises 36 metre above sea level.
 It is Scandinavia’s highest sand dune and offers amazing views across forest and sea.

 The Orange loop - Large dunes and looping pines 4.7 km